KevinOW/KVolm-Website/README.md

 # Personal Website Project

 This is a website for myself were I post about projects, my intrests and much more.

-Developed with next.js with the help of NexUI.
+Developed with Next.JS, React, Tailwind & Typescript

+Helpful additions are Eslint and Framer Motion

 ## Plans for website